TechAtNYU/ClassroomLM/README.md

 ### **Classroom-Specific AI Assistants**

-Each classroom has access to an LLM assistant that is RAG-enabled, allowing it to be more specific and accurate, while also being more grounded and smarter at retrieving information from the class' resources, unlocking greater potential for engaging learning, peer interaction, and more.
+Each classroom has access to an LLM assistant that is RAG-enabled, allowing it to be more specific and accurate, while also being more grounded and capable of retrieving information from the class' resources, unlocking greater potential for engaging learning, peer interaction, and more.

 ![Personal Assistant Example](.github/assets/personal-example.png)

-#### **Advantages over current user-facing AI assistant systems with use case examples**
+#### **Advantages over current user-facing AI assistant systems**

-**More accurate, specific, and grounded**: ClassroomLM's LLM assistant provides responses with full awareness and knowledge of the classroom's specific or niche context through the use of the instructor's documents, rather than operate in the default context of LLMs: "the entire world's knowledge."
+**More accurate, specific, and grounded**: ClassroomLM's LLM assistant provides responses with full awareness and knowledge of the classroom's specific or niche context, rather than operating in the default context of LLMs: the entire world/internet's knowledge.

   > **Use case example**: An NYU Professor has a variation of assembly created specifically for the classroom, called E20.
 Putting the E20 manual into the shared classroom dataset gave all students within this classroom access to **an assistant that is now specialized, knowledgeable, and with full context of this niche, not-seen-before language personally created by a professor.** \
   > Compared to ClassroomLM, other user-facing assistant systems gave vague, nonspecific, and non-accurate answers relevant to other assembly variants.